Newark Light Rail: History

 Until June 5, 1952, the Roseville Car House, on the south side of Main Street (on the No. 21 line) near the eastern city line of East Orange, was used for the No. 7 line.
 From that time until 2002, Newark Penn Station was used for storage and maintenance.
 A new shops and yard complex opened at the end of the extension to Grove Street.

 Starting in January 1954, 30 PCC streetcars bought from Twin City Rapid Transit provided all service on the route.
 They were single-ended, requiring construction of a new turning loop at the Franklin Avenue terminal.
 The cars had been built 1946–1949 by the St. Louis Car Company and were sold by TCRT when that system went through a conversion to buses.
 Four cars were scrapped over the years, and two were sold to Shaker Heights Rapid Transit in 1978.

+In the 1970s, several extensions were proposed but never built.
+Plans included a $116 million tunnel under Springfield Avenue from Washington Street station to the Irvington Bus Terminal.
+The line would've featured seven new stations with high-level platforms able to accommodate 73 feet long trains.
+Other proposed extensions would've been to Paterson along the former Erie Railroad right-of-way in the North Ward, the Meadowlands Sports Complex and to Port Newark and Elizabeth through the Ironbound along the former Newark and New York Branch of the Central Railroad of New Jersey.

 New Jersey Transit took over operations in 1980.

 In 2001, new light rail cars built by Kinki Sharyo in Japan in 1999 replaced the PCCs.
 The last day of PCC service was August 24, 2001.